vincentvbh/PolyMul_Without_PowerfulMul/README.md

 ```
 - `libopencm3`: For generating and compiling various platform-related files.
 Commit `9545471e4861090a77f79c4458eb19ec771e23d9` of [libopencm3](https://github.com/libopencm3/libopencm3.git).
 See the Section below for instructions
 - `python3` with `argparse`, `pyserial`, `numpy`, `filecmp` for reading from the serial port and parsing the data.
 We use `Python 3.13.0`.
-- Cross-compiler for Armv7-M. The name of the package depends on the host machine.
+- Cross-compiler for `armv7-m`.
+The name of the package depends on the host machine.
 We use `arm-none-eabi-gcc (GNU Arm Embedded Toolchain 10.3-2021.10) 10.3.1 20210824 (release)`.
 You can download it from [Arm GNU Toolchain Downloads](https://developer.arm.com/downloads/-/arm-gnu-toolchain-downloads).

+### Testing correctness with emulation

+- Cross-compiler for `armv7-m`, `armv7-a`, or `armv7`.
+- Emulator emulating `armv7-m`, `armv7-a`, or `armv7`.

+Below we give an example.
+- Host machine: x86.
+- OS: Ubuntu.
+- Emulator: `qemu-user-static`.
+- Cross-compiler: `gcc-arm-linux-gnueabi` (in theory, `gcc-arm-linux-gnueabihf` should also work).

 See `cortex-m3.md` for detailed instructions.